Tech

 Siri can now access information from photos, messages, mail, and other applications, allowing for more personalised responses to queries.

-Siri’s enhanced memory allows for follow-up questions, making it easier to carry on a continuous dialogue.
+Siri’s enhanced memory allows for follow-up questions.
+This makes it easier to carry on a continuous dialogue.
 Additionally, users can now interact with Siri via text by double-tapping at the bottom of the screen to reveal the keyboard.

 READ MORE: Apple’s Robotics Ambitions